Mondonno/Mondonno/README.md

 <link rel="stylesheet" href="https://raw.githubusercontent.com/Mondonno/Mondonno/master/mondonno-readme.css">

 <h3 align="center"><code>System.Console.WriteLine("Hello, I'm Mondonno")</code></h3>
-<p align="left">I'm the programmer (Really like C# <3 ), who exploring new technologies, i want to learn more and share my code.
+<p align="left">I'm the programmer (.NET and C# is the my best sides), who exploring new technologies, i want to learn more and share my code.
 I lova open source and the mobile, desktop, and web technologies.
 I usually use Xamarin and Flutter for Mobile.<br>I really like pizza and soft code MMmm Yummy!
 Also i working on to upgrade my skillls in AI and OpenVC</p>

 **Some things about me**
 <ul>